ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    job.

-Since VDAF preparation completes in a constant number of rounds, it will never be the case that some reports are completed and others are not.
+Since VDAF preparation completes in a constant number of rounds, it will never be the case that preparation is complete for some reports but not others.

 If the Leader fails to process the response from the Helper, for example because of a transient failure such as a network connection failure or process crash,